Our comprehensive nursing curriculum offers 2-year RN programs, specialized nursing major classes, and accredited education in the heart of Missouri.

 Being a nurse is a rewarding career path.
 Not only are you entering into a field with benefits such as room for advancement, plenty of job opportunities, a supportive environment, and a role on your feet, but nursing allows you to be a helping hand in people’s lives, changing them for the better.
 Our 2-year RN Nursing program is carefully designed to integrate professional education with liberal arts and sciences for a well-rounded degree at an accredited nursing school.
 The program accommodates both students beginning their education in nursing as well as students eligible for advanced placement.
 Graduates are well-equipped to provide nursing care in hospital and community health settings where beginning professional competence is expected.

 Successful achievement in the humanities is basic to understanding the whole person and their response in health and illness.
 The well-prepared high school student usually spends four academic years completing the requirements for the Nursing major.
-The freshman and sophomore years are spent on the Lamoni campus, where the student enrolls in supporting science and humanities courses.* Then the 2-year RN program nursing courses are taught on the Independence Campus in Independence, Missouri.
+The freshman and sophomore years are spent on the Lamoni campus or at another college where the student enrolls in supporting science and humanities courses.* Then the 2-year RN program nursing courses are taught on the Independence Campus in Independence, Missouri.
 The first three nursing courses are taught the summer before the junior year.
 Students will go to a variety of healthcare agencies for hands-on clinical experience while simultaneously completing the general education and Nursing major requirements.

 *Transfer students may take these courses at other colleges.